TerraTalesRP/RealisticBiomes/README.md

 ![Illustration](http://i.imgur.com/sInZHEN.jpg)

+## Changes with 1.19.4
+Added Mangrove Support, Cherry Trees are not supported at this time though will eventually be supported in the future.
+This is an **experimental** version and as such it does contain bugs including some lag issues that are yet to be patched.

 ## Changes with 1.16.5
 RealisticBiomes underwent a refactor and partial conversion to 1.16.5.
 It does not currently support controlling animal reproduction and no longer supports altering fishing loot tables.